Skip to contents

 Bioconductor

-Older versions of packages from Bioconductor can be installed by changing the value of argument version of BiocManager::install() (e.g., BiocManager::install(pkgs = "deSolve", version = "3.22") to indicate the version of deSolve included in BioConductor version 3.22) but that only works when using the version of R for that specific version of bioConductor, see the overview of Bioconductor versions with the corresponding R version.
+Older versions of packages from Bioconductor can be installed by changing the value of argument version of BiocManager::install() (e.g., BiocManager::install(pkgs = "deSolve", version = "3.22") to indicate the version of deSolve included in Bioconductor version 3.22) but that only works when using the version of R for that specific version of Bioconductor, see the overview of Bioconductor versions with the corresponding R version.
 Information on these older packages can be found by visiting the appropriate version of Bioconductor, e.g., https://bioconductor.org/packages/3.22/BiocViews.html.

 Troubleshooting